howtographql/howtographql/content/backend/graphql-go/7-auth-endpoints.md

 So we successfully created our first user!

 ## Login <a name="login"></a>
-For this mutation, first we have to check if user exists in database and given password is correct, then we generate a token for user and give it bach to user.
+For this mutation, first we have to check if user exists in database and given password is correct, then we generate a token for user and give it back to user.

 <Instruction>